Mint Julep

 When it comes to bourbon, there are actually some regulations and the distillers are required to meet the standards with the “Bottle in Bond Act of 1897”.
 When it’s time to bottle it at 80 proof or more (like other whiskeys) and store it, the process is done in a bonded warehouse under U.S. government supervision… seriously, it’s that strict!

 The very first time I had bourbon was when I attended a house party in Aurora, just north of Toronto.
-The theme was the Kentucky Derby!
-Everyone was dressed appropriately for the occasion; fancy hats (mine looked like I had a birds nest sitting on top) and nice elegant dresses and suits – let’s not forget that April in Canada is still quite chilly.
+The theme was the Kentucky Derby 🏇!
+Everyone was dressed appropriately for the occasion; fancy hats (mine looked like I had a birds nest sitting on top) and nice elegant dresses and suits – let’s not forget that the beginning of May in Canada is still quite chilly.

 Spanish Sangria